mozilla/mozjpeg/README-turbo.txt

 libjpeg v7 and v8 API/ABI support
 =================================

-libjpeg v7 and v8 added new features to the API/ABI, and, unfortunately, the compression and decompression structures were extended in a backward- incompatible manner to accommodate these features.
+With libjpeg v7 and v8, new features were added that necessitated extending the compression and decompression structures.
+Unfortunately, due to the exposed nature of those structures, extending them also necessitated breaking backward ABI compatibility with previous libjpeg releases.
 Thus, programs that are built to use libjpeg v7 or v8 did not work with libjpeg-turbo, since it is based on the libjpeg v6b code base.
 Although libjpeg v7 and v8 are still not as widely used as v6b, enough programs (including a few Linux distros) have made the switch that it was desirable to provide support for the libjpeg v7/v8 API/ABI in libjpeg-turbo.

-Some of the libjpeg v7 and v8 features -- DCT scaling, to name one -- involve deep modifications to the code that cannot be accommodated by libjpeg-turbo without either breaking compatibility with libjpeg v6b or producing an unsupportable mess.
-In order to fully support libjpeg v8 with all of its features, we would have to essentially port the SIMD extensions to the libjpeg v8 code base and maintain two separate code trees.
-We are hesitant to do this until/unless the newer libjpeg code bases garner more community support and involvement and until/unless we have some notion of whether future libjpeg releases will also be backward-incompatible.
+Although libjpeg-turbo can now be configured as a drop-in replacement for libjpeg v7 or v8, it should be noted that not all of the features in libjpeg v7 and v8 are supported (see below.)

 By passing an argument of --with-jpeg7 or --with-jpeg8 to configure, or an argument of -DWITH_JPEG7=1 or -DWITH_JPEG8=1 to cmake, you can build a version